-As the aviation sector restarts operations and services, attention turns to defining the new normal for air travel
+As the aviation sector gets to grips with restarting operations and services, attention will soon turn to defining what the new normal will be for air travel.

-This will mean understanding which restrictions and behaviours will thankfully disappear and which will be here to stay requiring a reconfiguration of the passenger experience for the longer-term.
+This will mean understanding what restrictions and behaviours will thankfully disappear and which are here to stay requiring a reconfiguration of the passenger experience for the longer-term.

 Technology is likely to play a significant role in helping to reconfigure by offering low touch solutions and greater automation across the passenger journey.
-However, simply installing these technologies is not going to be enough deploying it effectively will require having a clear vision for the end-to-end passenger journey and a plan of the new capabilities that are needed to deliver.
+However, simply installing these technologies is not going to be enough.
+Deploying them effectively will require a clear vision for the end-to-end passenger journey and a plan for the new capabilities needed.

-Here, we outline the ways that defining a reconfigured passenger experience can de-risk investment in technology at a time when decisions need to be made quickly, and move you from restarting to reconfiguring your service and operations:
+Here, we outline the ways that designing a reconfigured passenger experience can de-risk investment in technology at a time when decisions need to be made quickly, and move you from restarting to reconfiguring your service and operations:

 Prepare the groundwork for data enabled services and operations